bamboocreative/bamboocreative.github.io/_project/uywi.md

 {% include project-image-full.html class="" image=page.image-2 %}

 ### Solutions
 Bamboo guided the UYWI team through a branding process that helped define and solidify their story.
-Through this process they were able to gain language and focus that changed the way that they talk about their organization and why they exist.
+Through this process they were able to gain insights and focus their communications in a manner that changed the way that they speak about their organization and reason for existing.

 {% include project-image-half.html text="<p>We also worked with their team to build the UYWI APP.
-This is the hub for their content distribution and was created to provide a way for UYWI to offer valuable content to every youth worker that is connected to their organization.</p><p>The UYWI Conference team partnered with us to market and fill their National Conference through email campaigns and social media management.
-The Bamboo team was onsite for their event and provided realtime social media coverage. </p>" image=page.image-3 class="" %}
+This is the hub for their content distribution and was created to provide a way for UYWI to offer valuable content to every youth worker that is connected to their organization.</p><p>The UYWI Conference team partnered with us to market and fill their National Conference through email campaigns and social media creative management.
+The Bamboo team was onsite for their event and provided realtime social media coverage.</p>" image=page.image-3 class="" %}

-{% include testimonial.html text="\"NO TEXT\"" credit="— NO TEXT" class="quote-center dark no-margin-bottom" %}
+{% include testimonial.html text="\"As a smaller organization, the cost of undergoing a branding project was not taken lightly.
+In the end, however, it’s one of the best financial decisions we’ve made.
+Bamboo completely un-stuck our organization and gave our team renewed vision and drive.\"" credit="—Larry Acosta, Founder & CEO, Urban Youth Workers International" class="quote-center dark no-margin-bottom" %}

 # Outcomes
 {: .center }

-NO USEABLE TEXT
+Brand Reinvigoration.
+Our team of branding experts love a turnaround.
+Even better  when that turnaround happens for an organization that exists to help at-risk youth make significant life changes.
+Through our brand development process we uncovered a focused direction for the brand both internally for UYWI Team and externally for donors.

-{: .center }
+Unified communication strategy.
+By aligning UYWIs main communication mediums of email and social posts, we were able to boost engagement levels across the board.
+This shift to unified campaign-based messaging has had significant impact on audience retention and conversion.

 {% include footer-cta.html text="How about we make your cause, a movement?" %}